ssadhukhanv2/first-angular-app/README.md

 [using angular's zone.js for state detection ](https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/43788534#overview) zone.js notifies angular about events,expired timers etc. this is how states work in angular and it has been around since angular 2

+**Signals:** using signals to dynamically show content. angular signal allows us to create a subscription such that if underlying object within the signal changes the value on the ui changes.
+This is differnt from how zone.js detects stage.
+In zone.js it listens to all kinds of events that could trigger state changes and angular check each zone and updates data on the ui if required. introduced in angular 16

+  *  signal is more efficient over using zone.js as with zone.js it needs to monitor all types of state changes across zones

+**Component Inputs**: we use the `@Input` decorator or `input` signal to accept component input

+    @Input() avatar!:String
+    @Input() name!:String

+    avatar=input.required<string>()
+    name=input.required<string>()

+**Component Outputs:** we can use `@Output` decorator or `output` function to emit events

+**union type:** @Input() name:string|undefined; //union type

 # FirstAngularApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.4.